 The new Government of Flanders continues to follow the budgetary orthodox path.
-As in 2017 and 2018, the budget will be structurally balanced in 2019 with even a surplus of 154 million euro.
+As in 2017 and 2018, the budget will be structurally balanced in 2019 with even a surplus of 237.5 million euro.
 2020, on the other hand, will be a more difficult year for the budget, as we are experiencing the effects of the economic downturn.
 A number of measures will also reach cruising speed in 2020, such as the impact of the federal tax shift, a quarter of which will be financed by the regions, and of the collective bargaining agreements concluded with the social partners in welfare, education and the Government of Flanders.
-Finally, we are implementing a Flemish tax shift with regard to housing taxation.
+Furthermore, we are implementing a Flemish tax shift with regard to housing taxation.
 The reduction in registration duties will immediately be reflected in our budget, while the phasing out of the housing bonus will lead to a gradual increase in budget margins.
-We will therefore have an estimated deficit of 431 million euros in our budget in 2020.

 On top of all this came also the COVID-19 crisis which led to a decline in the revenues and extra measures that were taken on the expenditures side.
 All these measures are one-off effects that will only appear in 2020.
 With the budget revision 2020, the one-off COVID-19 effects and a possible adjustment of 2.1 billion of the SFA grants in 2020, the budget deficit will be 6.3 billion euro.